Solafune-Inc/solafune-tools/solafune_tools/community_tools/README.md

 ## Descriptions

-Tools repository where solafune developers and solafune hackers can share their tools on satellite data-related processing tools.
+Tools repository where Solafune hackers can share their tools on satellite data-related processing tools.

 ## How to add your tools